Where to See Samba in Rio de Janeiro: Best Places to Experience Live Samba

 Pedra do Sal – Open-Air samba in Saúde (Downtown)

-One of Rio’s most traditional open-air samba gatherings, set against the historic stone steps near the port area.
-Expect big crowds, street drinks, and a lively, informal atmosphere.
+One of Rio’s most iconic samba gatherings, set on the historic stone steps in the heart of Little Africa (Pequena África).
+Expect large crowds and a high-energy, informal atmosphere.

 Samba do Trabalhador – Renascença Clube (Andaraí)